Nezperce, Idaho

 Nezperce is a city in and the county seat of Lewis County, Idaho, United States.
 The population was 466 at the 2010 census, down from 523 in 2000.
-Nezperce is named for the local Nez Perce tribe of Native Americans. ("Nezperce" derives from a corruption of French words nez percé, literally "pierced nose.")
+Nezperce is named for the local Nez Perce tribe of Native Americans. ("Nezperce" derives from a corruption of the French words nez percé, literally "pierced nose.")
 There is one school district, Nezperce School District #302.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.40 sqmi, all of it land.

 Nezperce is located on the Camas Prairie.
 Idaho State Highways 64, 62 and 162 have a junction in Nezperce.

 Climate

 According to the Köppen climate classification system, Nezperce has a humid continental climate (Köppen Dfb).

 Demographics

 Nezperce has a municipal airport, primarily used by cropdusters and light aircraft.
 The asphalt runway is 2,450 feet long, 30 feet wide, unlighted and has numerous obstructions.
 See airport/facility directory for more information.